-Eran Ginossar is a Lecturer at the Department of Physics and Advanced Technology Institute at the University of Surrey.
+Eran Ginossar is a Reader at the Department of Physics and Advanced Technology Institute at the University of Surrey.
 He received his PhD in 2008 from the Weizmann Institute of Science in Israel on researching Quantum optical effects in semiconductors.
 He moved to Yale University to study the physics of superconducting circuits, a field that is rapidly progressing in creating viable devices for quantum information processing at the intersection between quantum optics and solid state.
 Additional topics of interest include interaction effects in mesoscopic systems, quantum optics and quantum simulations.
 Eran has joined the university of Surrey in 2011.
 He is a member of the IoP, APS and held an EPSRC fellowship until Sept.
 2014.

 Circuit Quantum Electrodynamics, Quantum optics and Quantum information processing: Measurement theory and control of Qubits and Resonators.
 These projects are geared towards developing the building blocks and protocols for quantum information processing with solid state devices.
 My research in this field is strongly motivated by experiments which routinely raise research questions in quantum optics and coherent control.
 The methodology involves taking a non-equilibrium open system approach to modeling and employing large scale computer simulations.

 Mesoscopic physics and topological states: Electronic interferometers in the quantum Hall state, persistent currents in normal metal rings, Majorana fermions.

 Areas of research proposed for a PhD project -

 - Topological states of matter in superconducting circuits